Main content starts here, tab to start navigating

 Instagram

-Noah Post / "Capture the Flag" (KYU)
+Noah Post / "Capture the Flag"

 Post’s recent body of work implements plaster, acrylic, and ink on masonite or aluminum panels.
 These paintings represent the exploration of line and space invoked by the mysterious interactions of human form, reaction and memory.
 The result is a visual history of “stripping-down” a complex problem.